Frederick VI of Denmark: Crown prince's regency

-The coup d'état in 1784
+Coup d'état in 1784

 Already in 1782, Crown Prince Frederick came in contact with the minister Andreas Peter Bernstorff, who had been dismissed two years earlier.
-Later the crown prince entered into a conspiracy with other disaffected persons who were in opposition to the government.
-Despite the crown prince's age, the government deliberately postponed his confirmation that would confirm the crown prince's adult status.
-But in 1784, as Crown Prince Frederik turned 16, it could no longer be postponed, and he was finally confirmed on 4 April, and was declared of legal majority.
+Later the Crown Prince entered into a conspiracy with other disaffected persons who were in opposition to the government.
+Despite the Crown Prince's age, the government deliberately postponed his confirmation that would confirm his adult status.
+But in 1784, as Crown Prince Frederick turned 16, it could no longer be postponed, and he was finally confirmed on 4 April, and was declared of legal majority.
 Already, on 14 April 1784, he proceeded to seize the full powers of the regency, dismissing the ministers loyal to the Queen Dowager.
 It is said that during the coup, he engaged in a fistfight with his half-uncle over the regency.
 He continued as regent of Denmark-Norway under his father's name until the latter's death in 1808.

-Reforms
+Early reforms

-During the first years of the regency, Frederick instituted widespread liberal reforms in the spirit of enlightened absolutism with the assistance of Chief Minister Andreas Peter Bernstorff, including the abolition of serfdom in 1788.
+During the first years of the regency, Frederick instituted widespread liberal reforms in the spirit of enlightened absolutism with the assistance of Chief Minister Andreas Peter Bernstorff, including the abolition of serfdom in Denmark in 1788 and hanging as a capital punishment was abolished in 1789 in both Denmark and Norway.
+In 1803, Dano-Norwegian involvement in the Transatlantic slave trade was abolished by government decree.

 Marriage

+After Crown Prince Frederick was declared of legal majority and assumed the regency in 1784, the Danish royal court started to make inquiries to arrange a marriage for him.
 There was speculation that he was to marry a Prussian princess, a choice supported by his step-grandmother Juliana Maria and her brother-in-law Frederick the Great.
-To demonstrate his independence, however, he personally selected his first-cousin Marie Sophie of Hesse-Kassel, a member of a German family with close marriage links with the royal families of both Denmark and Great Britain.
+To demonstrate his independence, however, he personally selected his first-cousin Marie Sophie of Hesse-Kassel, a member of a German family with close marriage links with the royal families of both Denmark-Norway and Great Britain.
 They married in Gottorp on 31 July 1790 and had eight children.
 Their eldest daughter, Princess Caroline married her father's first cousin, Ferdinand, Hereditary Prince of Denmark.
 The youngest, Princess Wilhelmine, became the wife of the future Frederick VII of Denmark.
-None of Frederick VI's sons survived infancy and when he died, he was succeeded by his half-cousin Christian VIII of Denmark, the son of his half-uncle Prince Frederick.

-The English Wars

-Crises encountered during his reign include disagreement with the British over neutral shipping.
-This resulted in two British attacks on Copenhagen, the Battle of Copenhagen of 1801 and the Battle of Copenhagen of 1807.
-The conflict continued in the Gunboat War between Denmark-Norway and the United Kingdom, which lasted until the Treaty of Kiel in 1814.